segmentio/segment-docs/segment-app/secure-password.md

 ### Has my password been compromised?

-If you see a message that says “This password is known to have been previously compromised in a data breach”, it means that the password you typed has been used before, and was in a database that was compromised and put on the internet.
+If you see a message that says "This password is known to have been previously compromised in a data breach", it means that the password you typed has been used before, and was in a database that was compromised and put on the internet.
 This does **not** mean that Segment has been compromised, or that someone has accessed your Segment account.
 Check out [Have I Been Pwned](https://haveibeenpwned.com/Passwords) for more information, and choose a different password.

 ![](images/password-picker.png)